LvMalware/cf-proxy/README.md

 bun proxy.js -a secret -p 1080 socks myinstance.workers.dev
 ```

-The configure your browser to use `127.0.0.1:1080` as a SOCKS5 proxy and enjoy the automatic ip address rotation :wink:.
+Then configure your browser to use `127.0.0.1:1080` as a SOCKS5 proxy and enjoy the automatic ip address rotation :wink:.

 For a http proxy, just change the type from `socks` to `http`, for example: